MARRISLHARRIS/weatherApp/README.md

 ## Usage

-### 1. Fetching Weather Data
+### Fetching Weather Data

-The system automatically fetches weather data for the specified cities at 5-minute intervals using cron jobs.
-You can modify the interval in the `cron.schedule` expression inside the `server.js` file.
+The system fetches weather data for the configured cities every 5 minutes using cron jobs.
+You can adjust the interval in the `cron.schedule` expression in the `server.js` file.

-### 2. User Subscription
+### User Subscription

-Users can subscribe for weather alerts via API routes (see below).
-They can set custom thresholds for temperature alerts.
+Users can subscribe to receive weather alerts via the provided API routes (see below) and set custom thresholds for temperature alerts.

-### 3. Email Alerts
+### Email Alerts

-If the weather exceeds the user-defined thresholds, the system sends an email alert using Nodemailer.
+When weather conditions exceed user-defined thresholds, the system sends an email alert using Nodemailer.

 ## Routes

-### **User Routes**
+### User Routes

 | Route                                  | Method | Description                           |
 | -------------------------------------- | ------ | ------------------------------------- |